brooksmk/docassemble-Collection/README.md

   validation / do not call letter error where wrong name was displaying for original creditor, changed validation / do not call letter formatting, added ability for interviewee to add additional information to validation / do not call letter.

+* 2018-12-03 uploaded new validation/do not call letter template.